What is Sport and

-Canada, Sport and Exercise Psychology is an interdisciplinary field that is
+In Canada, Sport Psychology is an interdisciplinary field that is

-and their behaviours in sport and exercise contexts and the practical
+and their behaviours in sport and the practical

 applications of that knowledge.
-Most people study sport and exercise psychology
+Most people study sport psychology

 with two objectives in mind: (1) to understand how psychological and social